Understanding the Life Insurance Underwriting Process & Each Type.

 - Fully Underwritten

-Information that can be used to make underwriting decision:
+Information that can be used to make life insurance underwriting decisions:

 *Possibility carrier will check